Joeshmoe03/ASL-classification/README.md

    - `conda create --name ASLenv`
    - `conda activate ASLenv`
-   - `pip install -r CPUrequirements.txt`
+   - `pip install -r ./dependencies/CPUrequirements.txt`
    - Make sure your Jupyter notebook has the right kernel set with the env.

+   ii. **FOR GPU USERS** (you will need [compatible Cuda and Python versions](https://www.tensorflow.org/install/source#gpu)):

+   - `conda env create -f ./dependencies/GPUenvironment.yml`
+   - `conda activate ASLGPUenv`
+   - Make sure your Jupyter notebook has the right kernel set with the env.

+   OR

+   - `conda create --name ASLGPUenv`
+   - `conda activate ASLGPUenv`
+   - `pip install -r ./dependencies/GPUrequirements.txt`
+   - Make sure your Jupyter notebook has the right kernel set with the env.

 ## **Training Instructions**

-If you would like, you can modify transforms within the **./train.py** file to include new custom or existing . transforms.
+If you would like, you can modify transforms within the **./train.py** file and **./util/transform.py** to include new custom or existing transforms (see the example grayscale() transform in transform.py and usage in train.py).

 **Arguments**: